-To qualify for the certificate, students must successfully complete the entire course of study: two on-campus semesters of about 15 weeks each.
-The program consists of 30 credits of lecture and hands-on participation in a culinary laboratory.
-The ACAP is approximately 30 weeks in length, and depending on the calendar, students may have an occasional weekday off during the program.
+To qualify for the certificate, students must successfully complete the entire course of study consisting of 30 credits of lecture and hands-on participation in a culinary laboratory.
+Full-time students can complete the program in 8 months.

-Once students have successfully completed the required 30 credit hours while maintaining at least a 2.0 grade point average and no more than five absences, they will be awarded the "Accelerated Culinary Arts Program" certificate upon graduation.
+Once students have successfully completed the required 30 credit hours while maintaining at least a 2.0 grade point average, they will be awarded the "Accelerated Culinary Arts Program" certificate upon graduation.

-- Students will demonstrate skill in culinary methods and techniques, including culinary knowledge, and organization (mise en place). - Students will be able to understand global differences between cuisines and the Culinary Arts. - Students will be able to explain issues in contemporary Culinary Arts.
+- Students will demonstrate skill in culinary methods and techniques, including culinary knowledge, and organization (mise en place\). - Students will be able to understand global differences between cuisines and the Culinary Arts. - Students will be able to explain issues in contemporary Culinary Arts.

-Definition: Mise en Place a culinary process in which ingredients are prepared and organized (as in a restaurant kitchen) before cooking.
+\Definition: Mise en Place a culinary process in which ingredients are prepared and organized (as in a restaurant kitchen) before cooking.
 At the CIA this refers not only to equipment and ingredients but also to a state of mental preparedness and a way of life.